-That was, until, she met Jayesh Patel, co-founder of Manav Sadhna (an NGO based on the Sabarmati Gandhi Ashram in Ahmedabad), who recognized and helped nurture her potential that few others were able to see.
+That was, until, she met Jayesh Patel, co-founder of Manav Sadhna (an NGO based on the Sabarmati Gandhi Ashram in Ahmedabad), who recognized and helped nurture her potential that few others were able or willing to see.

 Seeds is a story of uncommon change, told from the heart.

 Sateen Sheth, Translation

 Praise for Seeds

 "This film is so very beautiful in every way." — Nancy

 "This film brought me to tears." — M. Shannon Hernandez

 "Beautiful.
 Stunningly beautiful from the inside to the outside." — Khanna

 "Aruna shows that through love all things are possible." — Don